telerik/maui-docs/controls/autocomplete/migrate-from-xamarin.md

 ---
 title: Migrating from Xamarin
 page_title: Migrating the AutoComplete from Xamarin.Forms to .NET MAUI
-description: Learn how to migrate the Telerik UI for Xamarin AutoComplete to the Telerik UI for .NET MAUI framework by updating the namespaces and the incompatible NuGet packages
+description: Learn how to migrate the Telerik UI for Xamarin AutoComplete to the Telerik UI for .NET MAUI framework by updating the namespaces and the incompatible NuGet packages.
 position: 20
 slug: autocomplete-migrate-from-xamarin
 ---